Grow Fruit Trees in Central Texas

 Fertilize after the leaves have emerged in the spring with MicroLife 6-2-4 organic fertilizer.
 Spread it evenly under the canopy.

-Now that you area armed with this information, you can make your fruit tree selections wisely.
-See our Fruit Tree Variety List by clicking HERE.
+Now that you area armed with information on how to grow fruit trees in Central Texas, you can make your fruit tree selections wisely.
+To see our Fruit Tree Variety List by click HERE.